Most of us get that soft skills, including communication, listening and empathy, are key to our success in life and work.

 Don’t be distanced by the term “soft” – and also don’t try to change it.
-Let’s embrace the soft, vulnerable and openness.
+Let’s embrace the soft, vulnerable, and open.
 The hard and soft skills are connected – interdependent upon each other.
-There is no weakness in soft skills, there is no inherent strength in hard skills.
+There is no weakness in soft skills, and there is no inherent strength in hard skills.

 It’s about learning to communicate with others who are different from us.
 Soft skills are advanced training for surviving in the world.

 What are the benefits of soft skill training?